graham33/vlcmidi/README.md

 The primary dependency is [python-rtmidi], which can use common MIDI APIs on Linux and Windows.
 I've tested the script on Linux (Nixos 20.03) and Windows 10.

+To configure VLC, go to `Tools -> Preferences`, enable All settings (not Simple), then go to `Interface -> Main Interfaces` and enabled `Lua interpreter` and `Web`.
+You should set a password under `Lua` -> `Lua HTTP`.
+The port can be overridden at the command line (I can't find an option for it in the UI in my current version of VLC).

 ## Configuration
 vlcmidi takes a YAML config file ([config.yaml](./config.yaml) by default, an example is provided), which maps MIDI Control Change messages (see the [midi.org